CharlesCossette/ifo_hardware/README.md

 ### Zero-Tier One (ZTO)
 Install and configure Zero Tier One by following [these instructions](/decargroup/decar_home/src/master/lab_network/lab_network.md).

+### Changing the drone hostname
+Out of the box, the drone will likely have a hostname like `uvify-nano` or `uvify-jetson-nano`.
+While this is fine for now, for multi-robot situations, we will have no choice but to give each drone a unique hostname.
+Personally, I like the hostnames `ifo001, ifo002, ifo003...`, which I have used consistently throughout the entire project.
+To change the hostname on a drone, log in to a terminal on one of the drones and edit the `/etc/hostname` file (you will need sudo access).
+There should be only a single line with the previous hostname.
+Erase it and replace it with `ifo001` (if it is the drone with ID 001).

+This next step is also very important.
+Edit the file `/etc/hosts`.
+Typically on the second line, there will be an entry similar to

+    127.0.1.1 uvify-nano

+or whatever previous hostname that replaces `uvify-nano`.
+Replace `uvify-nano` with `ifo001`, or whatever corresponding unique hostname.

 ### Confiure `/etc/hosts` and `~/.ssh/config` so all machines can find each other
-This step is critical if you want to have multiple drones, or if you want to view camera feeds on your laptop wirelessly.
+This step is also critical if you want to have multiple drones, or if you want to view camera feeds on your laptop wirelessly.
 That is, anything requiring ROS running over multiple machines.
 The goal is to let all the machines know the IP addresses of all the other machines (laptops and drones included), and come up with an easier "hostname" for them.

 Begin by opening `/etc/hosts` with whatever editor you like.
 You must add a line to this file of the following form